STEM (Science, technology, Engineering and Math) FUTURES GRANT

-Building Brighter Futures through STEM (Futures) is an innovative endeavor by Arizona Western College (AWC) and University of Arizona (UA) to increase the number of Hispanic and low-income students attaining Science, Technology, Engineering and Math (STEM) degrees in Southwest Arizona.
-The Futures’ Grant’s primary mission is to develop and offer a 4-year degree in Systems Engineering in both Yuma and Tucson utilizing the newly-renovated Engineering Technology Building on the AWC main campus in cooperation with UA.
+Building Brighter Futures through STEM Futures is an innovative endeavor by Arizona Western College (AWC) and University of Arizona (UA) to increase the number of Hispanic and low-income students attaining Science, Technology, Engineering and Math (STEM) degrees in Southwest Arizona.
+The grant’s primary mission is to develop and offer a 4-year degree in Systems Engineering in Yuma, utilizing the newly-renovated Engineering Technology Building on the AWC main campus, in cooperation with UA.

 INSPIRE students to engage in STEM discovery and innovation

 ATTRACT & RETAIN STEM talent through a dynamic and innovative school environment

 Learn more about our Systems Engineering Pathway program with the University of Arizona by clicking on the AWC/UA Systems Engineering Degree Pathway link on the left.

 STEM (Futures) Postcard

 Where to find us (Engineering Technology ET building)